itsrarias/itsrarias/README.md

 I'm **Ramon**, a **Software Engineer** passionate about **AI, ML, and backend development**.

 ## 🚀 **What I'm Working On**
-- **Building my own AI-based product**, check out Saifly on LinkedIn.
+- **Building my own AI-based product**, check out Saifly LLC on LinkedIn.
 - **Integrating AI APIs** like OpenAI into backend systems, as well as my own trained models
 - **Refining AI-assisted development workflows**